ctoec/data-collection/.github/pull_request_template.md

 ## Background
+Provide a brief overview of the work completed here.

 ## Zenhub Issue
-Add Zenhub link here.
+Replace this text with the link to the associated Zenhub issue.

 ## Associated PRs
-If applicable, add links to corrollary pull requests here.
+If applicable, replace this text with links to additional pull requests associated with this work.

-## Testing

-### Automated Test Coverage
+## Test Coverage
-What unit tests were added in order to ensure the functionality you've added has been covered?
-What e2e tests were added in in order to ensure the functionality you've added has been covered?
+- [ ] All unit tests are passing.
+- [ ] All e2e tests are passing.
+- [ ] Unit tests have been added to cover this changeset.
+- [ ] e2e tests have been added to cover this changeset.

+## Additional Context
+If there's anything additional information that those reviewing or validating this work should be aware of, please specify it here.